Governors

 Originally from Lincoln, and after studying as an undergraduate at UEA in Norwich, I moved to Sheffield to train as a teacher in 2010 and have stayed in this great city ever since.
 I have worked at Meadowhead for my entire career and in that time I feel I have got to know the local community and area well.
 At Meadowhead, I am always first and foremost an English teacher but have also held the roles of Head of Y12 and Y13, Head of English, and now I am Assistant Headteacher with responsibility for Personal Development.
 I was really proud to be part of securing Meadowhead’s 11-18 status in 2014 and the move to the new Sixth Form building in 2017.
 As a governor at Norton Free, I have really enjoyed taking an interest in PSHE, relationships education, sport and the English curriculum.
 Being a governor at Norton has really helped me understand the experience of younger students in primary school – especially as they approach the transition to secondary schools such as Meadowhead.
 Outside of school, I enjoy reading fiction, travelling and trying to play sports such as hockey and football.

-Lindsey McGrath - Parent Governor - SEND/LAC/HAS
+Rachel Edwards-Booth - Parent Governor

-Joanne Day - Parent Governor, Computing/ICT provision link governor
+Joanne Day - Parent Governor

 I live just over the border in Derbyshire with my husband, son and Jack Russell dog.
 My father-in-law, husband, his brother, 2 step children and now my son have all been part of the Norton Free family, and I feel like I’ve missed out, so this is me trying to do my bit!
 I have been employed in secondary education since 2003 and have had many roles and responsibilities.
 I have gained copious amounts of experience which I am hoping to be able to bring to my role.
 I am very passionate and believe that all children can and should have the right environment to enable them to achieve their individual potential.
 These are our future leaders.